SummaryRead the full fact sheet

 - The single parent may (even if not deliberately) make the child feel guilty for having fun with their other parent.

-- Some parents involve their children in their marital disputes, instead of discussing the issues in private.
+- Some parents involve their children in their marital disputes, instead of discussing the issues in private away from children.

-- Some separated parents find it next to impossible not to fight at changeover time, which can place the child under stress.
+- Some separated parents find it difficult not to fight at changeover time, which can place the child under stress.

 - Some parents ask their child about what they did or who they saw during the visit (perhaps asking about their ex-partner’s new partner).